 They can work in a wide variety of settings: business, educational, medical, legal, government or social service agencies, religious, video relay or performing arts.

 Interpreters are highly skilled in facilitating communication between languages.

 The Deaf cultural studies-American Sign Language certificate offers deaf, hard-of-hearing, and hearing students the opportunity to understand the deaf community as an entity unto itself and within the context of society as a whole.

-RIT/NTID announces the non-credit "Certificate in Healthcare Interpreting" (CHI) program for 2020-2021.
-The program is a blended format consisting of a consolidated, week-long face-to-face classroom experience and online learning components.
+The non-credit "Certificate in Healthcare Interpreting" (CHI) program is a blended format consisting of a consolidated, week-long face-to-face classroom experience and online learning components.
 CHI provides specialized professional development to ASL/English interpreters in the area of healthcare interpreting, and employs innovative teaching by nationally recognized healthcare experts combined with practical application within healthcare environments.